AuthorizeNet/sdk-ruby/README.md

 ### Authentication
 To authenticate with the Authorize.Net API, use your account's API Login ID and Transaction Key.
 If you don't have these credentials, obtain them from the Merchant Interface.
 For production accounts, the Merchant Interface is located at (https://account.authorize.net/), and for sandbox accounts, at (https://sandbox.authorize.net).

-After you have your credentials, load them into the appropriate variables in your code.
+After you have obtained your credentials, load them into the appropriate variables in your code.
 The below sample code shows how to set the credentials as part of the API request.

 #### To set your API credentials for an API request:
 ```ruby
 transaction = Transaction.new('YOUR_API_LOGIN_ID', 'YOUR_TRANSACTION_KEY', :gateway => :sandbox)
 ```

-Never include your API Login ID and Transaction Key directly in a file in a publically accessible portion of your website.
-As a best practice, define the API Login ID and Transaction Key in a constants file, and then reference those constants in your code.
+Never include your API Login ID and Transaction Key directly in a file in a publicly accessible portion of your website.
+As a best practice, define the API Login ID and Transaction Key in a constants file, and reference those constants in your code.

 #### Setting OAuth credentials
 Access Tokens can be set up using the transaction instantiation without the constructor.
 For example, in the method above: